ParaCoToUl/noarr-pipelines/include/noarr/pipelines/README.md

 Something the scheduler pokes.
 It can say whether it can advance data when poked.

-Node doesn't care about data - where it gets it, how it communicates with other nodes, etc...
+Node does not care about data - where it gets it, how it communicates with other nodes, etc...
 It only cares about computation.

 Compute nodes, hubs and links are higher-level objects that formalize the way nodes communicate with one another.